-Smoothly, I dipped inside the building to cut the cables and put the cctv on a loop.
-My man, Justin waited outside in the car.
+Smoothly, I dipped inside the building to cut the cables and put the footage on a loop.
+My man, Justin waited outside in the coupe.
 Real-time scoops – earbud to earbud, patched into the security updates.
 We’d previously cased the joint earlier in the month.
 We’d studied the blueprints, identifying the exits in the back and the front.
 My crew thought out of the box, outside the lines.
 Our stocks and tools, the connects supplied.

 I’d been open wide, high on her style and substance since the time before the dread and after the Afro.
 Back in high school, I used to throw pebbles at her window.
 I hoped she’d notice me, know my feelings for her were real and no show.
-Selena had me fienin’ with my pipe out.
+Selena had me fienin’ with my pipes out.
 Without any doubt, she was my effervescent, chemical distraction; My fantasy to live out.

 Never crossed my mind, why she was finally showing me some time.
 You know, maybe my time was here, just maybe the stars do fall in line.
 Never questioned it, just chalked it up to the fact the sun shines on a dog’s ass sometimes.
 My man!
 She was soft, sexy, and fine as hell.
 Hardcore, real world beauty.
 Who can tell?
 Who knows?
 Maybe I grew on her.
-Maybe she got comfortable with the thought of me and her.
-Us, long striding, arm in arm setting the world on fire – a heart’s desire.
+Maybe she got comfortable with the thought of me and her, long striding, arm in arm setting the world on fire – a heart’s desire.

 “Hands up!”
-I dropped the bag of big faces, mad evidence for the criminal case.
+I dropped the bag of big faces, mad evidence for the criminal cases.
 Justin was already in the back of a squad car.
 I saw him look up at me.
 I watched her drive away out of the corners of my eyes.
 She was smiling, I could see.
-I thought back to the signs I missed; How this could’ve caught me as a surprise; How she played me.
+I thought back to the signs I missed; How this could’ve caught me, as a surprise; How she played me.
 “Drop to your knees!”
 In less than an hour I’d be in jail and she’d be setting sail.

 I rode in the back of the squad car and smiled, thinking to myself, I couldn’t help but dig her style and the way she played this.
 She was charismatic, intelligent, and hot.
 The perfect formula to get me got.
 But hey, none of us is gonna make it out alive.
 Might as well, roll up your favorite poem and get high.
 My poem was, 5′ 2″, razor, and every bit of fly.